El-Invierno/LDProject/README.md

 # L&D Chat Application

-This is an interactive chat application built with Streamlit that allows users to ask questions about UseReady's company policies, projects, and guidelines.
+This is an interactive chat application built with Streamlit that allows users to ask questions about the company policies, projects, and guidelines.
 The app leverages OpenAI's GPT-4 model and the `llama_index` library to provide accurate and relevant answers based on provided documentation.

 ## Features

-- **Interactive Chat Interface**: Engage in a conversation with an AI assistant specialized in UseReady's policies.
+- **Interactive Chat Interface**: Engage in a conversation with an AI assistant specialized in the policies.
 - **Document Indexing**: Automatically indexes documents in the `./data` directory for efficient querying.
 - **Customizable Responses**: Configured to provide technical and fact-based answers without hallucinations.